How we use your information in relation to Electoral Services

 Information on the Electoral Register may be shared or used as follows:

-- to verify your identity, the data you provide will be processed by the Individual Electoral Registration Digital Service managed by the Cabinet Office.
+- to verify your identity and maintain the register, the data you provide will be processed by the Individual Electoral Registration Digital Service managed by the Cabinet Office.
 As part of this process your data will be shared with the Department for Work and Pensions and the Cabinet Office suppliers that are data processors for the Individual Electoral Registration Digital Service

 - electoral Services staff, political parties, candidates and holders of elected office use the Register for electoral purposes